About Judy Malmon, J.D.

 Commercial development projects like retail shopping malls and mixed-use commercial/residential developments can create thriving business hubs and provide an economic boost to surrounding communities.
 To the uninitiated, it may seem that a new condo building with a ground-level Whole Foods just appears one day.
 But countless legal details go into the development of a new retail or mixed-use project well before shovel ever touches ground.
 One such example is a strategy known as Reciprocal …

-We don’t need Robert Frost to tell us that fences can be a good thing for neighborly relations.
-If you live in an urban area, a fence can identify property boundaries and a backdrop to landscaping, keep the dog and kids safe, and keep wanderers out.
-If you live in a more rural area, even a neighbor’s fence can provide boundary markers, as well as protect and contain free-range livestock.
-When you have a boundary fence that runs along the boundary between your property and that of your …
+Fences can be a good thing for neighborly relations.
+If you live in a residential area, a fence can identify property boundaries and act as a backdrop to landscaping.
+Fences also keep outdoor pets and kids safe while keeping wanderers out.
+If you live in a more rural area, a landowner's fence can provide boundary markers, as well as protect and contain free-range livestock.
+When you have a boundary fence that runs along the boundary between your property and your neighbor, there are …

 Can You Trademark Disparaging Names?